-FAQs for Continuing Education Program Approval
+Continuing Education Program Approval

 - How do I apply for approval of continuing education programs?

 Please complete the Continuing Education Program - Approval Form (PDF, 139KB) located on the Comptroller's website.
-Please follow the instructions for completing the form and submitting the appropriate materials.
+Please follow the instructions for completing the form and submitting the appropriate supporting documentation.
 The Comptroller's Property Tax Assistance Division (PTAD) will forward the form approving or disapproving the program to the Texas Department of Licensing and Regulation (TDLR) for awarding continuing education (CE) credit hours.

 - How do I find out if a program was approved and, if so, for how many CEs?